 AAUW Issues: Career and Technical Education

-Our global economy demands more highly skilled and educated workers every day.
+The global economy demands more highly skilled and educated workers every day.
 While more women are working than ever before, many do not have the skills necessary to obtain high-wage, high-skill jobs that provide economic security.
 In today’s growing economy, we must develop a highly qualified technical workforce for the United States to remain competitive.

 Download Printable Quick Facts on CTE